 Development and site alteration shall also be directed in accordance with the policies of Section 2 and 3 of the PPS.
 The PPS prohibits development and site alteration on lands adjacent to natural heritage features, unless it has been demonstrated there will be no negative impacts on the natural features or their ecological functions.
 The proposed development does not appear to be within or adjacent to any natural heritage features as identified in Section 2 of the PPS, and does not appear to be located within any natural hazards, as identified in Section 3 of the PPS.

-The application appears to be consistent with the PPS.
+In consideration of the above, the application appears to be consistent with the PPS.

 Official Plan Conformity: